Building brand authority for SEO – a framework

 (?i)^(how|what|why|when|where|which|who|whom|whose)

-If the company works with personas, use them to prompt your favorite LLM with the questions and concerns the personas are likely to have and how they’d ask.
+If the company works with personas, use them to prompt your favorite LLM with the questions and concerns your personas are likely to have and how they’d ask.

 Once you’ve extracted brand-relevant questions and concerns, cluster them by topic and create a content and publication plan: